endaoment/endaoment-sdk/README.md

 While there is many possible causes for this particular problem, it is most likely due to an issue with the connection between the client sending the requests and the Endaoment API.
 Please check your internet connection to make sure all is well.
 If that does not resolve the issue, there may be a problem occurring with a hosting provider or the API itself.

+> In case you find an issue that is not listed here, please open an issue on the Github repo.

 ## Building